 National Validation standards and guidelines

-The information provided in this document draws on the principles of best practise and up to date government guidance in order to deliver a more responsive approach to planning validation.
+The information provided in this document draws on the principles of best practice and up-to-date government guidance in order to deliver a more responsive approach to planning validation.
 It sets out the requirements applicants need to submit to allow the planning service to provide a quicker, more consistent and efficient planning service.
 These guidelines will help to ensure that applications are 'fit for purpose' and minimise requests for the submission of additional information at a later stage.

 National and Local List requirements